 Take This Beautiful Hike In Alaska Past Glaciers And Waterfalls For The Ultimate Adventure

-The enchanting Trail of the Blue Ice is a beautiful trail in Alaska.
+Since Alaska is the largest state in the country, if you’re asking yourself, “are there any waterfalls near me?” you may find that you’ve got a bit of a drive before you reach your waterfall destination.
+If you’re near Girdwood, you’re in luck, because the Trail of the Blue Ice is one of the most beautiful trails in Alaska, with both waterfalls and glacier views.
 This lightly trafficked out and back trail is 7.1 miles one way, strolling past glaciers, waterfalls and gorgeous Alaskan vistas.
-The trails run along the glacial lake, thick spruce forests, glaciers and waterfalls.
+The trails run along the glacial lake, thick spruce forests, glaciers, and waterfalls.
 Try the Trail of Blue Ice any time of year for an excellent day walk in the wilderness on an easy, smooth path.

-Have you been on the Trail of Blue Ice?
+Have you been on the Trail of Blue Ice in Alaska?
 Tell us about it in the comments below.

 What are the best family-friendly hikes in Alaska?